Cossy179/Dairy-Milk-AI-Research/readme.md

 - **Time-Series Analysis**: If time-based data is available, perform time-series analysis to observe trends in milk quality over time.
 - **Advanced models**: Experiment with more complex models like **XGBoost** or **LightGBM** for improved performance.
 - **Expand feature engineering**: Add more domain-specific features to enhance model accuracy and interpretability.

+## License

+This project is licensed under the **Creative Commons Attribution-NoDerivatives 4.0 International** license.
+You are free to share and redistribute the material in any medium or format, but you may not make changes to the content.
+Full license terms can be found in the LICENSE file.

+For more information, visit [https://creativecommons.org/licenses/by-nd/4.0/](https://creativecommons.org/licenses/by-nd/4.0/).